mhendrey/sketchnu/docs/source/helpers.rst

 initialize the respective sketch.
 Simply leave one or two as the default :code:`None` if you don't want that type of sketch.

-The :code:`parallel_add` function takes a user-defined function, :code:`process_q_item`, which turns an item from the queue into an iterable of records with each record being an iterable of elements (bytes) that are to be added to the sketch or a Dict whose keys are the bytes and values are the counts associated with that key.
-Using the Dict method will be faster if the average number of counts for a given key is greater than 1.
+The :code:`parallel_add` function takes a user-defined generator function, :code:`process_q_item`.
+The generator takes an item from the queue and yields a tuple.
+The first element is a Dict[bytes, int] | Iterable[bytes] to be added to the sketch(s).
+The second element of the tuple is the number of records in the item.
+Using a Dict is often faster if the data has multiple entries for a given key (bytes).

-When using :code:`parallel_add`, the sketches are placed into shared memory which then subprocess can access to parallelize the data processing, but also during the subsequent call to :code:`parallel_merge` which combines the different sketches into a single final sketch which is what is returned.
+When using :code:`parallel_add`, the sketches are placed into shared memory to allow the spawned processes to access the sketches during data processing.
+The subsequent call to :code:`parallel_merge` also leverages the shared memory in order to combine the parallel sketches into a single final sketch which is what gets returned.

 Usage
 -----